subzeroid/instagrapi/docs/usage-guide/public-transport.md

 The default public web transport is `requests`.
 It has the smallest dependency footprint and keeps the existing transport-level retry behavior.

+The public transport option is exposed as `PublicTransport = Literal["requests", "curl"]`.

 For public web endpoints that are sensitive to browser TLS fingerprints, you can install the optional curl transport:

 ```bash